Last updated: May 2025

 Ponte Vedra Inn & Club | Sports club |

-The WTA lists 10 partners on its website and like the ATP, uses different sponsorship tiers.
-In 2022, it added medical technology company Hologic as title partner.
-Something the women’s tour did not have since their $14.7 million per year deal with Sony Ericsson ended in 2010.
+In 2022, the WTA added medical technology company Hologic as title partner.
+Something the women’s tour had not had since their $14.7 million per year deal with Sony Ericsson ended in 2010.
 The current deal is said to be the largest in the WTA’s history.

 WTA sponsors